-Currency of Sumitomo Mitsui Trust Asset Management Co., Ltd. JPY denomination of the Sub-Fund Unit Class Currencies JPY; GBP; EUR; USD Hedged Unit Class Currencies 1 GBP; EUR; USD Business Day Every day which is a bank and stock exchange full business day in Luxembourg, Valuation Day London and in Japan.
-Every Business Day , · Application Deadline 5:00pm CET on the Business Day preceding the relevant Valuation Day Time for the payment of the subscription price T+2 Business Days Time for the payment T+2 Business Days under normal circumstances.
-Redemption proceeds in respect of of the redemption proceeds Units will be paid on or within ten Business Days following the Application Deadline.
-Initial Subscription From 25 May 2018 to 8 June 2018.
-Period Launch Date 31 May 2018 Financial Year From 1 April to 31 March in each year Interim Financial Year From 1 April to 30 September in each year First Financial Year 31 March 2019 Overall Management Costs The Overall Management Costs correspond to the fees that external services providers are entitled to receive out of the assets of the Sub-Fund.
+Investment Manager Sumitomo Mitsui Trust Asset Management Co., Ltd. Currency of denomination of the Sub-Fund JPY Unit Class Currencies JPY; GBP; EUR; USD Hedged Unit Class Currencies 1 GBP; EUR; USD Business Day Every day which is a bank and stock exchange full business day in Luxembourg, London and in Japan.
+Valuation Day Every Business Day Application Deadline 5:00pm CET on the Business Day preceding the relevant Valuation Day Time for the payment of the subscription price T+2 Business Days Time for the payment of the redemption proceeds T+2 Business Days under normal circumstances.
+Redemption proceeds in respect of Units will be paid on or within ten Business Days following the Application Deadline.
+Initial Subscription Period From 25 May 2018 to 8 June 2018.
+Launch Date 31 May 2018 Financial Year From 1 April to 31 March in each year Interim Financial Year From 1 April to 30 September in each year First Financial Year 31 March 2019 Overall Management Costs The Overall Management Costs correspond to the fees that external services providers are entitled to receive out of the assets of the Sub-Fund.
 It includes the Management Fee, the Depositary and Administration Agent Fee and other similar fees.
 The Management Company is entitled to a fee of 0.06 % of the Net Asset Value of the Sub-Fund's assets per annum, subject to a minimum fee of EUR 1,200 per month.
 Additionally, the Management Company is entitled to a Depositary oversight fee of EUR 13,000 per annum at Fund level and any other variable charges as provided for in the Management Company Agreement.
 The Administration Agent is entitled to a fee of up to 0.05% of the Net Asset Value of the Sub-Fund's assets per annum, subject to a minimum fee of USD 3,200 per month, and any other variable charges as provided for in the Administration Agreement.
 Additionally, the Administration Agent is entitled to an annual fee of USD 10,000 at the level of the Fund by levying 1/12 of the fee on a monthly basis, and up to USD 1,500 per annum at the Sub-Fund level, plus any other variable charges for the provision of reporting services in relation to CRS and FATCA.
-The Depositary is entitled to a fee of up to: (a) For Hedged assets: 0.08 % of the Net Asset Value of the hedged assets per annum, subject to a minimum fee of USD 1,300 per month.
-Additionally, the Depositary is entitled to a minimum fee for Hedging
+The Depositary is entitled to a fee of up to: (a) For Hedged assets: 0.08 % of the Net Asset Value of the hedged assets per annum, subject to a minimum fee of Hedging services of USD 50,000 per annum charged at fund level, and any other variable charges as provided for in the Depositary is entitled to a fine of USD 1,300 per month.
+Additionally, the Depositary is entitled to a minimum fee of USD 1,300 per month.
+Additionally the period assets: 0.03% of the Net Asset Value of the unhedged assets per annum, subject to a minimum fee of USD 1,300 per month.
+Additionally charges as provided for in the Depositary other variable charges as provided for in the Depositary Agreement;

-Fund class operating fees will be by agreement subsidised by the Global Distributor, when the class is not yet of suitable size to cover its own operational costs.
+1 Fund class operating fees will be by agreement subsidised by the Global Distributor, when the class is not yet of suitable size to cover its own operational costs.
 This will not affect the normal charges paid by Investors as described above and on the following page.